Volunteer coordinators assess and meet an organisation's needs through the recruitment, placement and retention of volunteers

 There are some opportunities to study for postgraduate qualifications focusing on the voluntary sector and volunteer management.
 Search postgraduate courses in charity.

 In recent years, volunteer coordination has gained increased recognition as a profession within its own right.
 As more organisations and companies are placing an emphasis on giving something back to the local community, often in the form of employee volunteering, more opportunities are becoming available across sectors for volunteer coordinators.

 Growth has enabled volunteer coordinators to work alongside specialists in other fields, develop new skills and establish programmes to meet the needs of other sectors with different approaches and outlooks towards volunteering.

 Although roles within the voluntary sector generally offer good opportunities for personal development, promotion prospects can be limited, particularly in smaller charities.

 Bigger organisations tend to have larger volunteering structures and so have more opportunity for promotion.

-Those working in the voluntary sector often make sideways moves between organisations, although with more companies buying into corporate social responsibility (CSR) there is now more movement between sectors and opportunities to develop new skills.
+Those working in the voluntary sector often make sideways moves between organisations - although with more companies buying into corporate social responsibility (CSR), there's now more movement between sectors and opportunities to develop new skills.

-With a couple of years' experience, volunteer coordinators can take on strategic responsibility to become volunteer managers.
+With a couple of years' experience, you could take on strategic responsibility to become a volunteer manager.

-Moving into management often involves a loss of client contact and operational involvement, which may not appeal to some.
-Headship and directorship is possible with several years of strategic and managerial responsibility.
+Moving into management often involves a loss of client contact and operational involvement, which may not appeal to you.
+Headship and directorship is possible after several years of strategic and managerial responsibility.